-Applying the County Ethics Code here, it does not appear that Mr. Rotunno has a voting conflict of interest under Section 2-11.1(v) of the County Ethics Code because, as a Technical Advisor to the Selection Committee, he will not have a vote.
-It is nevertheless worth noting that, even if Mr. Rotunno were a voting member of the Selection Committee, he would not be directly affected by the vote, and he does not currently have any enumerated relationships with any entity affected by the vote.
+Applying the County Ethics Code here, it does not appear that Mr. Rotunno has a voting conflict of interest under Section 2-11.1(v) of the County Ethics Code because, as he would not be directly affected by the vote, and he does not currently have any enumerated relationships with any entity affected by the vote.
 See INQ 23-01.